Bhavanmullai/4-Bit-Ripple-Counter/README.md

 **Procedure**

- Open Quartus software and create a new Verilog file.
+ 1.Open Quartus software and create a new Verilog file.
 Paste the code and save it.
-Compile the program to check for errors.
+ 2.Compile the program to check for errors.
- Generate the RTL schematic via the RTL Viewer and save the logic diagram.
+ 3.Generate the RTL schematic via the RTL Viewer and save the logic diagram.
 Use the Waveform Editor to assign nodes for clk, rstn, and out.
-Simulate the design with different clk and rstn combinations to generate the timing diagram, and save the results.
+ 4.Simulate the design with different clk and rstn combinations to generate the timing diagram, and save the results.

 **PROGRAM**
 ~~~